simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Exploration Depth Limit
 .......................

-The ``model-checker/max-depth`` can set the maximum depth of the exploration graph of the model checker.
+The ``model-check/max-depth`` can set the maximum depth of the exploration graph of the model checker.
 If this limit is reached, a logging message is sent and the results might not be exact.

-By default, there is no depth limit.
+By default, the exploration is limited to the depth of 1000.

 .. _cfg=model-check/timeout: